Improving indoor air quality: From basic to better and best steps

 Better Steps to Cleaner Air

-Remodel in temperate months of the year, when you can open outside doors and windows to naturally ventilate construction areas without reducing energy efficiency.
+1) Remodel during temperate months of the year, when you can open outside doors and windows to naturally ventilate construction areas without reducing energy efficiency.

-Use low-emitting, low-maintenance building materials to achieve improved indoor air quality year round.
+2) Use low-emitting, low-maintenance building materials to achieve improved indoor air quality year-round.

-Reduce the use of carpeting, and keep carpeting clean and dry.
+3) Reduce the amount of carpeting, and keep it clean and dry.

 Add a fresh air intake to your forced-air heating/cooling system’s ducting.

 A fresh air intake will allow fresh replacement air to enter the house when you’re using exhaust fans or the fireplace.
 If you already have a ducted air system, you can add a dedicated outdoor air opening by extending the return-air ductwork to the outside.
 To ensure fresh air delivery, use a system with automated circulation (e.g., a fan-cycler).
 You may also want to install a filter in this outdoor air source to capture air contaminants such as pollen and prevent them from entering your house.

 A “whole house” fan system brings stale indoor air upwards and out the top of the house through the attic vents.
 This type of fan system also provides a good, energy-efficient alternative to air conditioning on moderately warm days.
 (Note: If you live in a particularly humid climate, also consider using a dehumidifier.)